-- How well do I plan and organize?
+- Am I a self-starter?
+You'll need to develop and follow through on your ideas.
+You'll need to be able to organize your time. - How well do I get along with different personalities?
+You'll need to develop working relationships with a variety of people, including unreliable vendors and sometimes cranky customers. - How good am I at making decisions?
+You'll be making decisions constantly-often under pressure. - Do I have the physical and emotional stamina?
+Can you handle six or seven workdays of as long as twelve hours every week? - How well do I plan and organize?
 If you can't stay organized, you'll get swamped by the details.
 In fact, poor planning is the culprit in most business failures. - Is my drive strong enough?
 You'll need to be highly motivated to withstand bad periods in your business, and simply being responsible for your business's success can cause you to burn out. - How will my business affect my family?
 Family members need to know what to expect before you begin a business venture, such as financial difficulties and a more modest standard of living.

 Later in this chapter, we'll take up the question of why businesses fail, but since we're still talking about the pros and cons of starting a business in the first place, we should consider one more issue: in addition to the number of businesses that start and then fail, a huge number of business ideas never even make it to the grand opening.
-One business analyst cites four reservations (or fears) that prevent people from starting businesses:Shari Waters, "Top Four Reasons People Don't Start a Business," About.com, http://retail.about.com/od/startingaretailbusiness/tp/overcome_fears.htm (accessed October 8, 2008).
+One business analyst cites four reservations (or fears) that prevent people from starting businesses:Shari Waters, "Top Four Reasons People Don't Start a Business," About.com, http://retail.about.com/od/startingaretailbusiness/tp/overcome\fears.htm (accessed October 8, 2008).

-- Money.
+• Money.
 Granted, without the cash, you can't get very far.
-What to do: Conduct some research to find out where funding is available. - Security.
+What to do: Conduct some research to find out where funding is available.

+- Security.
 A lot of people don't want to sacrifice the steady income that comes with the nine-to-five job.
 What to do: Don't give up your day job.
 At least at first, think about hiring someone to run your business while you're gainfully employed elsewhere. - Competition.
 A lot of people don't know how to distinguish their business ideas from similar ideas.
 What to do: Figure out how to do something cheaper, faster, or better. - Lack of ideas.
 Some people simply don't know what sort of business they want to get into.
 What to do: Find out what trends are successful.
 Turn a hobby into a business.
 Think about a franchise.